gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 # New Parameter Type

-This section defines the new parameter types that will be used to negotiate the use of Encrypted Chunks during association setup.
+This section defines the new parameter type that will be used to negotiate the use of Encrypted Chunks during association setup.
 {{sctp-encryption-chunk-init-parameter}} illustrates the new parameter type.